 While the Canon uses all pigment inks, the HP uses dye based ink for brighter colors (C/M/Y) and pigment black (matte) for durability.

 While Canon’s ink is .05 cents lower per liter, this difference may be less than a hundred dollars over the life of the plotter.
-The lower initial price of the HP would more than make up the diffrence.
+The lower initial price of the HP would more than make up the difference.

 Perhaps it’s not that important but the overall shape of the Canon is round.
 When I’ve added ink cartridges to the Canon there’s nowhere to set anything.
 Everything slides off the top.

 It’s common to take a fresh print from the exit bin and place it on top of the printer to examine.
-The large print can easily get sucked back into the plotter.
+The large print can easily get sucked back into the Canon plotter.

 The Epson’s initial price is slightly lower than the HP.
 Epson’s ink cost per liter is also lower than the HP as well.
 The .09 cents per liter difference may be cancelled out by HP’s sparse use of ink.
 HP uses much less ink on maintenance cycles than previous models.